lf-edge/eve/pkg/pillar/docs/volumemgr.md

 When volumemgr gets a request for a volume, it first looks whether it matches an existing volume.
 That might exist in the above "unknown" agentScope collection, in which case it is promoted to the agentScope for the particular requester.
 In this case its work is complete.

-Otherwise (for the `OriginTypeDownload`), volumemgr looks for any existing already verified blob in `VerifyImageStatus` and `PersistImageStatus`.
-If one is found, it ensures that there is a corresponding `VerifyImageConfig` and `PersistImageConfig` to retain a reference count on the verified image.
+Otherwise (for the `OriginTypeDownload`), the volumemgr looks for any existing already verified blob in `VerifyImageStatus` and `PersistImageStatus`.
+If one is found, it ensures that there is a corresponding `VerifyImageConfig` and/or `PersistImageStatus` to retain a reference count on the verified image.

 Once there is a `VerifyImageStatus` indicating a successful verification, it is used to construct the volume.